-- Client Relationships We aim to grow our share of wallet with our existing clients, attract new clients and further improve sales and service capability by creating a personalized, responsive and easy experience. - Modern Everyday Banking Experience We are building digital capabilities across our sales and delivery channels to provide our clients with a modern omni-channel, banking experience. - Simplification We are optimizing our footprint, processes and cost structure by simplifying the way we do business.
+- Client Relationships We aim to grow our share of wallet with our existing clients, attract new clients and further improve sales and service capability by creating a personalized, responsive and easy experience. - Modern Everyday Banking Experience We are building digital capabilities across our sales and delivery channels to provide our clients with a modern relationship bank creating strong connections and offering the very best solutions through our people and the very best technology. - Simplification We are optimizing our footprint, processes and cost structure by simplifying the way we do business.
 We aim to remove paper from our processes, and we are investing in next generation compliance and customer onboarding experiences. - People We ensure business continuity and growth by developing our people.